bioliv42/RecordServiceClient/examples.md

 DUMP A;
 ```

 This selects only the columns `n_nationkey` and `n_name` from the `tpch.nation` table.
-As with MapReduce or Spark, you can enforce restrictions on data access using Sentry privileges, which also apply to the HCatalog and Pig jobs.
+As with MapReduce or Spark, you can use Sentry privileges to enforce restrictions on data that also apply to HCatalog and Pig jobs.